bluepylons/USB-C-3-way-splitter/README.md

 11.)
 Put the heat shrink through the cable.
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/11.JPG?raw=true)

 12.)
-Solder the wires to one of the three output footprints:
+Solder the wires to one of the three output footprints, and trim off any excess using the flush cutters.

-The following wire colors correspond to the following pins:
+The following wire colors correspond to the following pins, which are labelled on the underside of the PCB:

 | Color | Pin |
 | ----- | --- |